-- ESER 2010: the City has issued six bond sales totaling \$412.3M; \$416.7M has been appropriated (inclusive of partial interest-earned and bond financing costs) - ESER 2014: the City has issued three bond sales and appropriated a total of \$400M (inclusive of bond financing costs) - ESER 2020: the City has issued two bond sales and appropriated a total of \$167.8M (inclusive of bond financing costs)
+- ESER 2010: the City has issued six bond sales and appropriated \$419M (including partial interestearned and financing costs). - ESER 2014: the City has issued three bond sales and appropriated a total of \$412M (including partial interest-earned and financing costs). - ESER 2020: the City has issued two bond sales and appropriated a total of \$167.8M (including bond costs).